Azov Brigade: 2014 incorporation into the National Guard

+In March 2018 a former USAID official commented that the real danger was not the original paramilitary group, but the civil movement Azov had spawned.
 Bellingcat, an investigative journalist group, has traced ties between the Azov movement and American white supremacist groups.
 Michael Colborne of Bellingcat, writing in Foreign Policy in 2019, called the Azov movement "a dangerous neo-Nazi-friendly extremist movement" with "global ambitions", citing similarities between the group's ideology and symbolism and that of the 2019 Christchurch mosque shooter, along with efforts by the group to recruit American right-wing extremists.
 In a 2020 Atlantic Council article, Bellingcat's Oleskiy Kuzmenko wrote that the far right in general significantly damaged Ukraine's international reputation creating a vulnerability to hostile narratives that exaggerate its role.